 Quick Summary: A schematic and operational instructions are given for a device for use in measuring Saturation Current and Ideality Factor of a diode.
 Measurements of various detector diodes are included.
-See Article #27 for actual weak-signal performance of various diodes in a crystal set environment.

 The Saturation Current and Ideality Coefficient of a diode can be determined by measuring an applied junction voltage along with the associated current flow at two different voltages.
 These two data pairs are then substituted into the Shockley diode equation to create two simultaneous equations in Is and n, and then solved for Is and n.
 Since the equations include exponential functions, they can not be solved by ordinary algebra.
 Numerical methods must be used.

 The Shockley diode equation at 25 degrees C. is: Id = Is*(exp(Vd/(0.0256789*n))-1) Amps.
 Id = Diode Current (amps), Is=Saturation Current (amps), Vd = Diode Voltage, n = Ideality Coefficient.
 The series resistance Rs of the diode is ignored because the measurement currents are so low that the voltage drop across Rs is negligible.
 Measurements have shown that Is and n of point contact germanium diodes can vary with current, but are relatively constant, down to very low currents, when the current is under six times Is.
 Silicon p-n junction diodes exhibit values of Is and n that vary with current.
 The values for Is and n of Schottky diodes are quite constant over the range of currents used in ordinary crystal radio set reception.